Skip to contents

 Enhancing signal

-As the counts for the MOBP gene are very low, we see artefacts in the adjusted counts.
+As the counts for the MOBP gene are very low, we see artifacts in the adjusted counts.
 As we have a model for the genes, we can increase the signal by adjusting all means by a constant factor.
 Applying a scale factor of 4 shows how the adjusted data are more continuous, with significant enrichment in the white matter.

 # scale.factor = 1 (default)